This tutorial uses the Image Colorization API. See the docs, live demo, and pricing.

 1. Family Photo Restoration

 Consumer apps can offer a "restore old photos" feature that colorizes scanned family pictures from the pre-color-photography era.
 Users upload a faded black-and-white scan, and the app returns a vivid, colorized version.
 This is an emotionally powerful feature that drives word-of-mouth sharing, especially around holidays when families gather and dig through old photo albums.
+For a full restoration pipeline that chains colorization with face enhancement, see how to restore old photos with AI APIs.

 2. Historical Archives and Museums